Scoring Your Credit

-A FICO score is a collection of your years of credit history based on an instrument developed by Fair Isaac and Company.
-Most people traditionally have a score of 650, but scores range from 300 to 850.
-Since we've experienced an economic downturn, however, some people have seen their score lowered because of loss of employment, closed credit card accounts, or credit card accounts that were closed because they don't carry a balance.
-Some of the factors in calculating your FICO score include:
+A FICO score is a review of your years of credit history based on a model developed by Fair Isaac and Company.
+The score ranges from 300 to 850, with most people traditionally having a score of 650.
+In recent years, however, some borrowers have seen their score drop by hundreds of points because of job loss, closed credit card accounts, or credit card accounts closed by the lender due to inactivity.
+Some of the pieces in determining your FICO score include:

 - Payment History — How many late payments have you made?

-When you apply for a mortgage or any other loan, lenders want to make sure that extending a loan to you isn't a problem.
-Your credit score gives lenders a view of what type of borrower you'd be solely because of your credit history.
+Lenders want to ensure that giving you a loan is a safe move.
+Your FICO score gives lenders an insight into what type of borrower you'd be based solely on your credit history.
 Because of the shift in the economy, most home buyers should have scores in the range of 700 or higher to get a satisfactory interest rate.
-You can qualify for a mortgage loan with a lower score, but the interest paid in the long run could be more than double the amount of someone having a near perfect credit score.
+If your score is less than that, you can still qualify for a loan, but the interest accrued over the life of the loan could be more than double that of an individual with a superior FICO score.

 We're used to working with all tiers of credit scores.
 Contact us and we can help you get on the right track to the home of your dreams.

-There are methods to boost your score.
-Improving your FICO score takes time.
-It can be rare to make a significant change in your number with quick fixes, but your score can improve in a year by keeping tabs your credit report and by using your credit wisely.
+How do you boost your credit score?
+Building your FICO score takes time.
+It can be hard to make a significant stride change in your FICO score with small changes, but your score can improve in a year or two by keeping tabs your credit report and by using credit extended to you to raise your score, instead of ruin it.
 The best way to do this is to know your FICO score.
-You'll improve your credit score by using these pointers:
+Here are some ways you can improve your credit score:

-- Ensure that your credit history is correct.
-If you find incorrect items on your credit report, write to the bureau requesting that the item be removed.
-If you have a common name or the same name as a family member, you'll want to pay extra attention to make sure the activity reported is correct.
+- Correct your credit report.
+If you find mistakes on your credit report, contact the bureau asking that the item be removed.
+If you have a common name or the same name as a family member, you'll want to give extra care to make sure the activity reported is correct.

-- Spread your debt around.
+- Even out your debt.
 At first, this doesn't sound like a good idea.
-But, you don't want to have one card that is maxed out and have the rest of your cards at a zero balance.
-It's better to have each of your cards at about less than 40% of their credit limit than to have all of your debt sitting on a single card.
+But, you want to avoid of having one card that is maxed out and have your remaining cards at a zero balance.
+It's better to have each of your cards at about 20% of their credit limit than to have all of your debt taking up the balance a single card.

-- Apply for gas cards or department store credit.
-For those who have non-existent credit or low credit, store credit cards and gas credit cards are ways to start your credit history, increase your spending limits and keep up your payments, which will raise your FICO score.
-You must always beware of charging a large balance for more than a couple of months because these types of cards normally have a higher interest rate.
+- Department store cards and gas cards.
+For those who have non-existent credit or low credit, store credit cards and gas credit cards are ways to start your credit history, increase your spending limits and stay on top of your payments, which will raise your credit.
+You should always avoid keeping a high balance for too long because these types of cards traditionally have a higher interest rate.

-Knowing the methods you can use to improve your FICO score, you're one step closer to becoming a homeowner.
-Keep in mind that when you're ready to apply for a loan to purchase a home, you'll want to keep your lender applications within a two-week window to avoid adverse effects on your credit score.
-With the help of Coldwell Banker Mike Jones Company, the loan application process can be a stress-free experience so you, too, can become a homeowner.
+Knowing the methods you can use to raise your credit score, you can move toward becoming a homeowner.
+Remember that when you're ready to apply for a loan to purchase a home, you'll want to keep your lender applications within a two-week window to avoid adverse effects on your credit score.
+With the help of Coldwell Banker Mike Jones Company, shopping for a mortgage is sure to go more smoothly so you, too, can become a homeowner.